A very gothic city Ghent in Belgium

-After having finished my trip in Amsterdam and spending a day in Bruges, I set off with my friend Tatiana towards a very gothic city: Ghent.
-As it was already late in the night we decided to go for a couple of Belgian beers and at the same time taking advantage to see a bit of this beautiful city at night.
+After having finished my trip to Amsterdam and having spent a whole day in Bruges I set off with my friend Tatiana to a very gothic city: Ghent.
+As it was already dark we decided to go for a couple of Belgian beers, obviously taking the opportunity to see a bit of this beautiful city by night.

 The next day Sarah came to Ghent.
-She is another friend I had previously met a couple of years ago in Mexico while I was traveling through Central America.
-It really changes the experience in a country or in a city when you are with locals and even more if they are people you’ve known for a long time and you can call them friends.
-At that point, I did not only have Tatiana but also Sarah and between the two of them showed me Ghent from their eyes.
+She is another friend I had met a couple of years ago in Mexico while I was travelling through Central America.
+It changes the experience in a country or a city when you are with locals and even more so if they are people you have known for a long time and you can call them friends.
+Now I had not only Tatiana but also Sarah and between the two of them, they showed me Ghent through their eyes.

-We visited Gravensteen located in the center of the city.
-This castle served as defense and security for the counts of Flanders that inhabited it and now it is possible to visit and appreciate several objects of war and torture that are still in it.
+We visited the Castle of Los Condes located in the centre of the city.
+This castle served as defence and security for the Counts of Flanders who lived there and now you can visit it and appreciate the various objects of war and torture that are still there.
 The view of Ghent from the top of this castle is exceptional.

 Then I took the train from Ghent to Brussels, the capital.
-Many people had already warned me that there was not much to see in this city but as always happens with these tips.
-It is always better to have your own point of view.
-After all, they were not so wrong.
+Many people had already warned me that there was not much to see in this city but as always with these tips.
+It is always better to have your point of view.
+They were not so wrong after all.
 After having done the walking tour of the city I had a better idea of what Brussels was like.
-Its main square is quite beautiful due to the building located in its surroundings.
-The guide told us that in Brussels it rains almost 250 days a year and that day was no exception.
+Its main square is quite beautiful as are the buildings around it.
+The guide told us that it rains almost 250 days a year in Brussels and that day was no exception.

-In the afternoon I met my friend Yse, a Belgian girl who I previously met in Medellin, at the central station.
-As a rare thing at the time of our meeting, there were people offering samples of free beer a few meters away from us.
-Okay, why not?
-Then we visited the famous Delirium café-bar.
-About 3000 different types of beers are sold there.
-The place is very big and with a nice atmosphere.
+In the afternoon I met my friend Ysé.
+She is a Belgian I had met before in Medellín at the central station and as a strange thing where they were offering free beer samples very close to the exit.
+Ok… why not?
+Then we visited the famous café-bar Delirium.
+There they sell more than 3000 different beers.
+The place is very big and has a great atmosphere.